St Andrew's

 Methodist podcast Have you discovered the weekly Methodist Podcast?
 Available here and on most audio streaming services.
 Half an hour of inspiring stories, emerging ideas and latest news from across our national church.

-Sheffield Interfaith news Visit the Sheffield Interfaith website for news on what they are doing.
+Sheffield Interfaith news Visit the Sheffield Interfaith website for news on what they are doing, such as the 'Introduction to the Dialogue Society' presentation at 7.30 pm on Thursday 18th April.

 Please also note this post about getting the Zoom links for their events.